ORGANIZATION AND BASIS OF PRESENTATION

 The Company’s five ethanol plants in the Midwest (together with their respective holding companies, the “Pacific Ethanol Central Plants”) are located in the heart of the Corn Belt, benefit from low-cost and abundant feedstock production and allow for access to many additional domestic markets.
 In addition, the Company’s ability to load unit trains from these facilities in the Midwest allows for greater access to international markets.

-As of September 30, 2019, all but one of the Company's production facilities, specifically, the Company's Aurora East facility, were operating.
-As market conditions change, the Company may increase, decrease or idle production at one or more operating facilities or resume operations at any idled facility.
+As of March 31, 2018, all nine facilities were operating.
+As market conditions change, the Company may increase, decrease or idle production at one or more operational facilities or resume operations at any idled facility.

 Accounts Receivable and Allowance for Doubtful Accounts – Trade accounts receivable are presented at face value, net of the allowance for doubtful accounts.
 The Company sells ethanol to gasoline refining and distribution companies, sells distillers grains and other feed co-products to dairy operators and animal feedlots and sells corn oil to poultry and biodiesel customers generally without requiring collateral.